Live From EuropeSaturday, July 4

 Avtal klart mellan Libanon och Israel Israel, Libanon och USA har kommit överens om ett ramavtal för fred.
 Enligt amerikanska uppgifter ska Israel dra sig tillbaka från Libanon. – Israel blir kvar i säkerhetszonen i södra Libanon så länge Hizbollah inte avväpnats, säger dock Israels premiärminister Netanyahu.

-dagens nyheter · about 2 hours ago
+dagens nyheter · 7 days ago

 Live From Europe